TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 excerpt: "Helper classes to read the data from Excel(xlsx) and CSV files using X++ code"
 ---

 Sometimes you need to write X++ code to read the data from Excel(xlsx) or CSV files in D365FO.

 This can be used in the following scenarios:

-- User interface operation, for example a dialog to the user with some parameters, allow to specify a file and then after OK reads this file and perform some action(in some cases standard Excel add-in or Data managements module can perform the same task)
+- User interface operation, for example, a dialog to the user with some parameters, that allows to specify a file and then after OK reads this file and perform some action(in some cases standard Excel add-in or Data management module can perform the same task)
-- Batch job that reads files from the network share(Azure storage, see [example](https://ievgensaxblog.wordpress.com/2017/07/16/d365fo-working-with-azure-file-storage/)) and process them(as standard DMF doesn't support import in transaction, in case you have multi-line documents, you need to write a custom code)
+- A batch job that reads files from the network share(Azure storage, see [example](https://ievgensaxblog.wordpress.com/2017/07/16/d365fo-working-with-azure-file-storage/)) and processes them(as standard DMF doesn't support import in transaction, in case you have multi-line documents, you need to write custom code)

-In this blog post I provide example of X++ classes that can be used to read XLSX and CSV files.
+In this blog post, I provide an example of X++ classes that can be used to read XLSX and CSV files.

 ## File reading engines

 To read an Excel file I use **EPPlus** library(https://github.com/JanKallman/EPPlus).
 The big advantage of this library that it is already a part of D365FO installation, you don't need to add external references.

 With CSV file it is more complex.
 Standard D365FO installation doesn't include libraries that can read CSV format(it is quite complex).
-Often people use **TextIO** class than can read simple delimiter separated files, but this class can't handle more complex scenarios(for example delimiter symbol is presented in the data, or new line symbol is in the data).
+Often people use **TextIO** class that can read simple delimiter separated files, but this class can't handle more complex scenarios(for example delimiter symbol is presented in the data, or "new line" symbol is in the data).
 To read such files I use **Microsoft.VisualBasic.FileIO** library.
 It contains the proper CSV format reader, so if a file can be opened in Excel, this library can read it.

 ## Reader classes

 As reading CSV and XLSX is very similar from the programming perspective I created one base class **DEVFileReaderBase** and two **DEVFileReaderCSV** and  **DEVFileReaderExcel**.
-Reading often include the following stages:
+Reading often includes the following stages:

 - Open the file and read it's content to the container, close the file
 - Read the header row (if your file contains headers)
-- Loop thought rows
+- Loop though rows
 - Get the cell value for the current row (this can be done by column name - if you have the header row, or by column index)
-- Try to convert the cell value to the required type(for CSV it will be always string to type conversion, for xlsx - convert from the type of cell to the required AX type)
+- Try to convert the cell value to the required type(for CSV it will be always "string to type" conversion, for xlsx - convert from the type of cell to the required AX type)

 ```csharp
 //Sample code to read an Excel file